 The Pelvic Floor And Bowel Function

 The pelvic floor is comprised of three layers of muscles that line the pelvic bowl, controlling sexual, urinary, and bowel function.
 They play an important role in your core strength and stability as well, working with the deep muscles of your abdomen, low back, and the diaphragm (respiration).
-Under normal conditions, the pelvic floor muscles are always working to hold up our pelvic organs, such as our bladder and rectum.
+At baseline, the pelvic floor muscles are always working to support our pelvic organs, such as our bladder and rectum.
 This helps to maintain urinary and fecal continence.
 They also relax to allow urine and stool to pass.

-Disruption to the pelvic floor muscles or to your GI system can lead to bloating, increased abdominal discomfort, fecal incontinence, or constipation.
+Under normal conditions during a bowel movement, the muscles that respond to pressure and stretch and close/ relax the anus (internal and external anal sphincters) work automatically to push out stool.
+The pelvic floor relaxes and the deep abdominals muscles contract to aid in emptying the bowels.
+Disruption to the pelvic floor muscles or to your GI system can lead to bloating, increased abdominal discomfort, fecal incontinence, straining with defecation, and pain with bowel movements.
 Dietary factors, the gut microbiodome health, pelvic floor musculature, and bowel habits must also be analyzed to get the whole picture.

 Who Can Develop Fecal Incontinence?

 Fecal incontinence is the involuntary loss of stool and can sometimes occur after a vaginal delivery with perineal tearing.
 Third and fourth degree tears, especially if extending to the anus, can lead to damage and scarring of skin and pelvic floor musculature and affect function, leading to urinary and fecal incontinence.
-Individuals who have had surgery and radiation treatment for colorectal and prostate cancer are also at risk to developing fecal incontinence.
-They may not feel an urge to have a bowel movement and can have poor to no control over their pelvic floor muscles.
+Risk factors include giving birth to a large baby, the use of forceps or a vacuum to help deliver the baby, and an episiotomy.
+Individuals who have had hemorrhoids removed or surgery and radiation treatment for colorectal and prostate cancer are also at risk to developing fecal incontinence.
+Depending on the extent of the damage to the anus and rectum, they may not feel an urge to have a bowel movement and can have poor to no control over their pelvic floor muscles.
 Aging is another factor, as tissues tend to thin out and pelvic floor muscles weaken as we get older.
 Those with fecal incontinence can present with fecal soiling on their undergarments or complete loss of stool, necessitating use of incontinence pads or underwear.

 What Leads To Constipation?

 On the other end of the spectrum, constipation is the inability to or difficulty having a bowel movement.
 It is defined as having fewer than three bowel movements a week.
 Some causes of constipation are poor diet, decreased water intake, side effects of medication or iron supplements, or tight pelvic floor muscles.
+Medications that contribute to constipation include oral contraceptives, opioids, NSAIDs, antihistamines, and antidepressants.
+A constant state of dehydration will lead to firmer stools and make it more difficult to push stool out.
+Constant straining due to chronic constipation can lead to bowel dysfunction, such as decreased sensitivity and feeling of urge to defecate over time, due to the overdistension of the bowel wall and making it harder for the muscles to contract.
 Pregnant and postpartum women can also experience constipation, as a result of decreased motility of the stomach and colon and and weakened abdominal muscles.

 Treatment with Pelvic Floor Physical Therapy